tex2e/AHKManager/README.md

 5. Select the AHK file from the list and set up a shortcut.
 6. Focus on another window, and then press the shortcut.

+### GUI

+- Folder Button : Open the same folder as the #AHKManager.ahk
+- Reload Button : Update the file list.
+- Dropdown List : Set a shortcut.
+- Double-click Item in List : Edit the selected file.

 ## Settings

 All settings are written in the .AHKManager.ini file.